jvgille/DD2480-assignment-2/README.md

 ### Structure
 The code can be found in the __/src/main/java/group22__ folder.
+The unit-tests for the server can be found in the __/src/test/java/group22__ folder.

 ### Documentation
 By running `./gradlew javadoc` you can access the documentation in __/build/docs/javadoc/group22/index.html__